-Deere's New 872D Pleases Operators
+Deere's New 872G Pleases Operators

 Changes in moldboard geometry included pushing out the blade's cutting-edge radius and opening up its top radius.
-According to Parker, these changes cause material entering the blade to begin rolling sooner and to encounter less resistance as it moves up and across the blade.
+According to Deere, these changes cause material entering the blade to begin rolling sooner and to encounter less resistance as it moves up and across the blade.
 Complementing these changes is a lowered blade-pitch pivot, designed to minimize vertical movement of the moldboard when the operator makes pitch adjustments.

 The big change for the draft frame was to raise its front ball-and-socket mounting almost 6 inches to yield a larger throat opening (between the top of the moldboard and the bottom of the circle), thus reducing the potential for material plugging in this area.
 The higher draft frame also helps keeps the circle level when the operator rotates and makes the circle much simpler to control when making fine-grading adjustments.

 Lots of power, good manners